 Opposition in the Legislature has been suddenly reduced by defection of nine more Wildrose MLAs to the PC party.
-Included in this group – amazingly – is the up-until-earlier-today leader of Wildrose, Danielle Smith.
+Included in this group – amazingly online – is the up-until-earlier-today leader of Wildrose, Danielle Smith.
 With opposition in the Legislature significantly diminished, the interests of ordinary Albertans are endangered and democracy in the province is undermined.

 Given continuing low oil prices, Albertans know that tough decisions on the next provincial budget are going to have to be made.
 As Janet Keeping, Leader of the Alberta Greens points out, “The fiscal challenges facing the province can be met in a variety of ways.
 A variety of both spending cuts and tax hikes could be on the table, so difficult choices have to be made.
 Albertans need a strong opposition to ensure that the very best solutions are found.”